Solatrix/vk_graph_data_extractor/README.md

 https://vk.com/myOhterCommunityAddress
 https://vk.com/myThirdCommunityAddress
 ```
-The `AlloWJS` argument is necessary for rendering pages with JS content, especially on Social Media where AJAX loading is virtually everywhere.
+The `AllowJS` argument is necessary for rendering pages with JS content, especially on Social Media where AJAX loading is virtually everywhere.

 The `threading` argument is optionally left to ```True ``` and allows for simultaneous pages lookup.